AxonIQ/food-ordering-demo/README.md

-# Food Ordering Service

-This repository contains a demo application, focusing on the Food Ordering domain.
-This repository is for example used in our Axon Introduction video series.

 # Part 2 - Core API

 This part of the guide introduces the notion of the Core API package and it's contents.